core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same threat model discussed for OSCORE in {{Section D.1 of RFC8613}} holds for Group OSCORE.

-For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys which provides source authentication: in group mode, using countersignatures (see  {{ssec-group-mode-security}}); in pairwise mode using Diffie-Hellman (see  {{ssec-pairwise-mode-security}}).
+For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys, which are used to achieve source authentication: in group mode, by means of countersignatures (see  {{ssec-group-mode-security}}); in pairwise mode using Diffie-Hellman (see  {{ssec-pairwise-mode-security}}).
 The key pair can, for example, be generated by the endpoint or provisioned during manufacturing.

 Note that, even if an endpoint is authorized to be a group member and to take part in group communications, there is a risk that it behaves inappropriately.
 For instance, it can forward the content of messages in the group to unauthorized entities.
 However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.